Jake Worth

 Conclusion

 What have I missed?
 What could I be doing better?
-I welcome pull request on my dotfiles repo.
-Even if I don’t merge the changes, we’ll both learn something.
+I welcome forks and pull request on my dotfiles repo.
+Even if I don’t merge the changes, I’d enjoy the conversation.

 Interested in copying this file on your root directory, along with the rest of my dotfiles?
-That’s not a bad a idea.
+That’s not a bad idea, with this caveat.
 Alternatively, you could build your own from scratch.
-You’ll learn more about what you value as a developer in that simple exercise than you’ll learn from a thousand Vim blog posts like this one.
+You’ll learn more about what you value as a programmer in that simple exercise than you’ll learn from a thousand Vim blog posts like this one.
 Good luck!

 Update